Net Worth

 Reports suggest that Paul McCartney now holds a real estate portfolio valued at over $100 million.
 While we were unable to find a record for every property McCartney owns, several are worth mentioning.
 His houses are typically split between the United Kingdom and the United States.

 In March 2001, just before his marriage to Heather Mills, McCartney bought his fiancée a rather expensive engagement gift.
 He paid $4 million for a 4,648-square-foot, four-bedroom home in Beverly Hills.
 The property was registered in the name of Mike Walley, who is McCartney’s travel director and logistics expert.
 Heather and Paul divorced in 2008, but the property never changed hands.
 It’s believed that Heather didn’t receive the home in the divorce, although she did receive several other properties.
-This house is now worth an estimated $8.8 million at the time of writing.
+This house is now worth an estimated $8.8 million, as of the time of writing.

 Summary